Skip to main content

 - Partner, Director Non-Profit Tax | GRF CPAs & Advisors

 Like it or not, politics and elections are an ever-present part of our lives.
 They are also constantly on the minds of nonprofits.
 In this session, we will review the political line in the tax exempt space and how entities dance the line (and what happens when they cross it).
-We will review the legal implications and considerations of lobbying and political activities and address practical considerations for tax practitioners, like completion of the Form 990 Schedule C and 1120-POL.
+We will review the legal implications and considerations of lobbying and political activities and address practical considerations for tax practitioners, like completion of Forms 990 Schedule C and 1120-POL.

 Learning Objectives:

-• 1.
-Review Sec.
-527 and 501(c)(4) rules for political participation.
+• Identify Sec.
+527 and Sec.
+501(c)(4) rules for political participation.

-• 2.
-Discuss Form 1120-POL and 990 reporting
+• Distinguish Forms 1120-POL and 990 reporting.

 9:05 AM – 10:20 AM EDT